GeorgeVelikov/Surffee/surveys/db_builder/README.md

 # File syntax
 Records in \[...] are optional
 Records in \{...} are name of files from specified directory
-(e.g. \{choice> means that this record must contain a name of a file in choice/ directory)
+(e.g. \{choice} means that this record must contain a name of a file in choice/ directory)
 1. users
     > username ; password ; email address ; \[superuser]
 1. surveys